barafael/barafael.github.io/_posts/2017-11-05-Arduino-based-PID-flight-controller.md

 wide range of supply voltages (such as 5V from a standard RC electronic speed controller) with its internal stabilizer.

 As IMU sensor, I am using the widely available and familiar good ol' MPU6050.
-But it would be simple to adapt the software to better and more expensive sensors.
-The MPU6050 offers measurement of absolute orientation as well as angular rates from the gyroscope and can be read very quickly using the I2C protocol (we will see how).
+I chose this sensor because it is initially very simple, but I would like to use one of the newer Invensense sensors (ICM-20608) and implement my own Kalman/Madgwick filter.
+The 6050 offers measurement of absolute orientation as well as angular rates from the gyroscope and can be read moderately quickly using the I2C protocol.

-As basic RC hardware, any standard ESC's, servos and TX/RX combo should work.
+As basic RC hardware, any standard ESC's, servos and TX/RX combo using PPM should work.

-# Four simple steps
+# Four simple steps to fun

 We need to do four things:

 * Read input from the RC receiver
 * Read sensor values from IMU
-* Calculate PID
+* Calculate PID response with previous measurements as input
-* response with previous measurements as input Write the result to the connected motors.
+* Write the result to the connected motors.

 ## Reading input from the receiver

-I use interrupts to record the time an input signal changed state, at which point I log the system time with millis() if it went ``HIGH`` or calculate the elapsed time in case it went ``LOW``.
-I use shared volatile variables to copy the values to the main loop.
+The receiver sends pulses of varying length corresponding to the stick positions to our boards.
+Using interrupts, we can measure the duration between a rising flank and a falling flank of one signal, which should always be between 1000us and 2000us.
+We can simply hook an interrupt to each input pin, log the system time on a rising flank, and calculate duration since rising flank when the signal is falling again.
+The time measurement from our interrupt routines is written each time the interrupt routine executes.
+That means, we have to take care when reading those values!
+I used shared volatile variables which are written to by the interrupts to store the measurements.
+The main loop copies the data to variables which it can use undisturbed.
 This way, it is always clear that the interrupt writes while the main loop reads the shared variables.
 When the variables are read in the main loop, no interrupts are allowed (since they might overwrite the values while reading them!).
-The read values are in milliseconds, so roughly between 1000 and 2000.
-This is the standard for RC Pulse Position Modulated signals.
+The measurements are in milliseconds, so roughly between 1000 and 2000.

 For a really good description, look at [this excellent article by Ryan Boland](https://ryanboland.com/blog/reading-rc-receiver-values/).
 He explains